GNikroo/Memory-Game/README.md

 Once all cards are flipped over, the user has won.
 The time can be logged to the scoreboard or the user can opt to click outside of the modal to get back to the winning game.
 If the user presses the reset button, the timer will reset and the cards will reshuffle.

-### Modals
+### Modal

-One modal that appears after winning the game.
-It informs the user of how long it took to win the game and prompts them to log the score to the scoreboard with a name.
+A modal appears after winning the game to inform the user how long it took to win and prompts them to log the score to the scoreboard with a name.

-The second modal pops up after a three minute time out.

 ## Testing Strategy